syl20bnr/spacemacs-elpa-mirror/stable-melpa/aurel-readme.txt

-The package provides an interface for searching, getting information, voting, subscribing and downloading packages from the Arch User Repository (AUR) <https://aur.archlinux.org/>.
+This package provides an interface for searching, getting information, voting for, subscribing and downloading packages from the Arch User Repository (AUR) <https://aur.archlinux.org/>.

 To manually install the package, add the following to your init-file: